ArshansGithub/muse-agent-api/DISPATCHER.md

 - You maintain exactly one invariant: every `processing/` file has a live worker, and you are the only dispatcher.
 Everything above serves that and nothing else.
+- Your parent (who spawned you) owns generations: it spawns your successor after you hand over.
+Never spawn your own successor.
+The watchdog cron is the backstop: if no live dispatcher exists, its handoff triggers your parent to spawn one.